(Originally published: 26th December 2012)

 It’s truly what we called vision, and it’s absolutely possible given the fact that the Google’s co-founder, Sergey Brin has demo’ed the glass with skydivers and creatives.
-Currently the device is only available to some developers with the price tag of $1500, but expect other tech companies trying it out and building an affordable consumer version.
+Currently, the device is only available to some developers with a price tag of $1500, but expect other tech companies to try it out and build an affordable consumer version.

 2. Form 1

-Everybody can create their own physical product based on their custom design, and no approval needed from any giant manufacturer!
-Even the James Bond’s Aston Martin which was crashed in the movie was a 3D printed product!
+Everybody can create their physical product based on their custom design, and no approval is needed from any giant manufacturer!
+Even James Bond’s Aston Martin crashed in the movie was a 3D printed product!

 Form 1 is one such personal 3D printer which can be yours at just $2799.
-It may sound like a high price but to have the luxury of getting producing your own prototypes, that’s a reaonable price.
+It may sound like a high price, but to have the luxury of getting producing your own prototypes, that’s a reasonable price.

-Imagine a future where every individual professional has the capability to mass produce their own creative physical products without limitation.
+Imagine a future where every individual professional can mass produce their own creative physical products without limitation.
 This is the future where personal productivity and creativity are maximized.

 3. Oculus Rift

 Virtual Reality gaming is here in the form of Oculus Rift.
 This history-defining 3D headset lets you mentally feel that you are actually inside a video game.
-In the Rift’s virtual world, you could turn your head around with ultra-low latency to view the world in high resolution display.
+In the Rift’s virtual world, you could turn your head around with ultra-low latency to view the world in a high-resolution display.